shehanbandara/Capstone/docs/projectLogs/project-logs.md

 ---

 # Progress Logs
-See the sections below for all updates on our progress and all relevant information.
+See the sections below for all updates on our progress and any relevant information.